@theredspace/spp-client

 Important:

-The SuiteProjects API enforces a limit of 1,000 requests at a time.
+The SuiteProjects API enforces rate limits based on your organizations' account.
 If you exceed this limit, your requests may be throttled or rejected.

 • Batch your requests by passing arrays to add, update, or delete.